Albuquerque Personal Injury Lawyer

 Every year, more than 39 million people require medical attention for a variety of personal injuries.
 Perhaps even more alarming is that accidental injuries are the third leading cause of death in the United States.
 Fortunately, if you’re facing an injury as a result of someone else’s negligent or careless actions, you may be able to retain compensation for any medical bills, lost wages, and pain and suffering stemming from the accident.
 There are a wide range of situations that can give rise to a legitimate personal injury claim but note that an injury doesn’t automatically result in legal liability.
 For help taking the next step, an experienced Albuquerque personal injury lawyer is crucial.

 Fortunately, help is right around the corner at Dominguez Law.
 Our compassionate Albuquerque personal injury attorneys are fully dedicated to our client’s well-being and are standing by to assist you.
 Whether you or someone you love has been injured as the result of an automobile accident, defective product, workplace incident, medical malpractice, or otherwise, we’re committed to advocating for you.
+With over a decade of experience, Dominguez Law is entirely dedicated to litigation and unwavering when faced with corporate or government power.

 Common Kinds of Personal Injury Cases in Albuquerque